What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 NeuroAffective Relational Model (NARM) Developed by Dr. Laurence Heller, NARM addresses developmental and relational trauma by working with five core needs: connection, attunement, trust, autonomy, and love-sexuality.
 This approach helps heal early attachment wounds that affect adult relationships and self-regulation.

-All somatic approaches share common principles: working with present-moment body awareness, supporting the nervous system's natural healing capacity, and recognizing that the body holds both trauma and the resources for healing.
+All somatic approaches share common principles: working with present-moment body awareness, supporting the nervous system's natural healing capacity, and recognizing that the body holds both the trauma and the resources for healing.
 The specific method matters less than finding a practitioner trained in trauma-informed somatic principles who can create safety for your unique healing process.

 What to Expect in a Somatic Trauma Therapy Session